 We live in exciting times in dentistry.
 There is what is called the “dentist education half-life” meaning half of what we knew is outdated in how many years.
 In the 1970’s it was thought that a dental education half-life was ten years.
 Meaning ten years after a dentist graduated from dental school half of what they learned is outdated.
 Today a dental half-life is three years.
 Every three years half of what we know as dentists is outdated.
 Dental technology is moving at the fastest pace in the history of the world.
 We are excited and love to stay on top of this.

 Dr. Mark McOmie is frequently asked to consult for dental companies on a variety of dental topics.
 He has over 12 articles published in national publications.
 Including The ADA Dental News, Dental Economics, The Journal of Cosmetic Dentistry, Dental IQ, ADA Dental Product Guide, to name a few.
 The point is our Chattanooga dentists are top-notch up-to-date professionals.
 We care about our patients, and our profession both benefit from our dentists going the extra mile to keep their knowledge current and being leaders among dentists.

 We Go The Extra Mile For Our Patients

-As ADA members, Dr. Mark McOmie and Dr. Ellen McOmie are continually improving their skills and learning how to serve you better.
+As an ADA member, Dr. Mark McOmie is continually improving his skills and learning how to serve you better.
 Why?
 Because you deserve the healthy smile of your dreams, and we’re here to make that dream a reality!
 Whether it is in the area of implant dentistry, cosmetic dentistry, fillings, crowns, or anything else we want our patients to have the best available in the world.